CPA Exam Requirements By State

 Is The CPA Exam All Multiple-Choice?

 No the CPA Exam is not all multiple-choice.
-The CPA exam is divided into four main sections: Auditing and Attestation (AUD) Financial Accounting and Reporting (FAR) Business Environment and Concepts (BEC), Regulation (REG).
-The sections exam consists of 276 multiple-choice questions, 28 task-based simulations and 3 written communications tasks.
+The CPA exam is divided into four main sections: Auditing and Attestation (AUD), Financial Accounting and Reporting (FAR), Business Environment and Concepts (BEC), and Regulation (REG).